devpsiarch/Lox-interpreter/README.md

 - [x] **Lexer (Scanner)** — Converts source code into tokens
 - [x] **Parser** — Converts tokens into an abstract syntax tree (AST)
 - [x] **Interpreter** — Evaluates arithmetic and logical
+- [ ] **Optimization layter ** — Walks the AST once before interpretation to shorten the execution instructions.

 ## Problems to fix
 - [X] reassignement bug.
 - [X] runtime binding of functions when passed to other causes leaks.
+- [X] anonymous function reassignement causes double-free.
-- [ ] anonymous function reassignement causes double-free.
+- [ ] anonymous function reassignement inside another function scope leave it double-free.

 ## Motivation

 I'm building this interpreter to deeply understand how programming languages work, from source code to execution.i choose to write a interpreter for a already designed programming language, while not a perfect replica but adding what i please in features and writing my own when ready.